 Prospective tenants may submit applications together with a requested roommate(s).
-If a tenant does not have a roommate preference, the Residence Life Office will assign roommates based on like gender.
+If a tenant does not have a roommate preference, UM Housing will assign roommates based on like gender.
 As space allows, we will attempt to take in to consideration other living preferences such as age, smoking, alcohol tolerance, and length of agreement.

-Applications for the Lewis & Clark Village are available from the Residence Life Office website.
+Applications for the Lewis & Clark Village are available from the UM Housing website.
 Your application must be accompanied by $375.00, $25.00 of which is a non-refundable processing fee, and $350.00 of which is a security deposit.

-A complete set of policies, photos, and a site map are available on the Residence Life Office website.
+A complete set of policies, photos, and a site map are available on the UM Housing website.